 Our modern version of a toothbrush wasn’t invented until 1938, but people were cleaning their teeth long before that.
 Civilizations were using various forms of a toothbrush as early as 3000 B.C. in the form of a “chew stick.”
-By fraying the ends of a thin twig and rubbing them against each tooth, ancient civilizations were able to scrape off plaque and debris.
+By fraying the ends of a thin twig and rubbing them against each tooth, ancient civilizations could scrape off plaque and debris.
 (Thank goodness for toothbrushes!)

 2. Look for the ADA Seal of Acceptance

 Does your toothbrush have the ADA Seal of Acceptance on the packaging?
-It should: this is how dental professionals mark a dental product as officially approved in terms of function and health benefits.
+This is how dental professionals mark a dental product as officially approved in terms of function and health benefits.
 ADA-approved toothbrushes have been proven to have things like reliable bristles, sturdy handles, and the ability to reduce the risk of gum disease and cavities.

 3. Toothbrushes have a lifespan

 Toothbrushes aren’t designed to last forever.
 Are you regularly changing out your toothbrush?
 How often do you purchase a new one?
 Dental experts recommend getting a new toothbrush every three to four months.
 (If your bristles are frayed, you may need to replace your toothbrush even sooner.)
 An old toothbrush will not work as well, leaving room for “bad” bacteria to grow in your mouth.

 Travel cases might be a popular way to bring a toothbrush with you on the go, but they are not meant to be long-term storage solutions.
 Your toothbrush needs to be in the open air so that it can dry out after use.
 Storing your toothbrush in a case or a bag will make it easier for bacteria and mold to grow – which will be transferred directly to your mouth when you brush your teeth.